-A cat’s eye color is sometimes determined by her coat color and breed.
+A cat’s eye color is sometimes determined by their coat color and breed.
 Cats that are predominantly or all white tend to have blue, gold, copper, or green eyes, and pointed cats (such as Himalayans and Siamese) usually have blue eyes.

 The color is also determined by how much melanin the eye produces.
-The higher the amount of melanin, the more intense and brighter the eye color will be, so green has a lower amount of melanocytes, whereas orange has a very high proportion of melanocytes.
+The higher the amount of melanin, the more intense and brighter the eye color will be, so green has a lower amount of melanocytes, whereas copper has a very high proportion of melanocytes.

 Essentially, the fur, skin, and eye color are not actually determined by the color of melanin but by how much melanin is present.